Create wealth and meet your financial goals with a ULIP investment plan, start investing from Rs. 3,000/month.

 Under the new tax regime, introduced in Budget 2020, most exemptions and deductions — including those under Section 80C — are not available.
 So, if you opt for the new regime, you cannot claim tax benefits on ULIP premiums.

-However, the maturity benefit of ULIPs may still be tax-free under Section 10(10D) if the total annual premium stays within Rs.
+However, the maturity benefit of ULIPs may still be tax-exempt under Section 10(10D) if the total annual premium stays within Rs.
 2.5 lakh.
 If you want to enjoy full tax savings on ULIPs, the old tax regime remains the better choice.

 How are fund switches within ULIPs taxed?